bringauto/fleet-protocol/README.md

 The Fleet Protocol HTTP API represents the protocol in the form of an HTTP API.

-A Fleet Protocol Module can use the HTTP API to provide its statuses and retrieve its commands through a simple and undestable REST API for easy integration with other services.
+A Fleet Protocol Module can use the HTTP API to provide its statuses and retrieve its commands through a simple and understandable REST API for easy integration with other services.

 Fleet Protocol HTTP API is a standalone project and is not part of the Fleet Protocol v2 core specification.